ahmadimt/profile/README.md

 # Imteyaz Ahmad
 <div style="text-align: justify; margin-top: 10px;margin-bottom: 10px">
-Experienced Senior Software Engineer with a demonstrated history of working in the information technology and services industry.
+Experienced Principal Full Stack Engineer with a demonstrated history of working in the information technology and services industry.
 Skilled in Java, Web Services( SOAP and REST), Spring Framework and Hibernate.
 Strong engineering professional with a Master of Technology (M.Tech.) focused in Biotechnology and Biochemical Engineering from Indian Institute of Technology, Kharagpur.</div>

 ## Work Experience
 ### Principal Full Stack Engineer         &nbsp; &nbsp;&nbsp;   &nbsp; &nbsp;&nbsp;                Dec 2019 - Present